Do you like the title? I thought it was a great way to grab your attention, and I see it worked!! The thing is I mean it!

 In my experience, whatever time you can offer, there is a dog in need you can help.

+Most shelters pay for everything (food, medication, veterinary care…), rescue groups tend to expect you to pay for the food.
 However, since these shelters and groups rely on the generosity of the public for donations, it’s always appreciated if you cover some of the costs – look at it as a donation.
 Maybe you can even get a tax receipt for your outlay.

 Many people worry they may not be suitable because: they have kids; live in an apartment; are older; don’t have a lot of time…